ChauhanSRishabh/Data-Structures/README.md

 ## TREES

 Array, Linked List, Stack, Queue are all Linear Data Structures.
 In all of these, data is arranged in a sequential manner.
+The main disadvantage with linear data structures is that every node has information of next node only.
+Searching is sequential and is very slow, O(n).
+A tree data structure represents hierarchical relationship among its elements.
+Searching is very fast.

 ### Concepts